 See Tracy Douglas in Room C103, or the admin staff in C001.
-You may be referred to the Course Coordinator for further information.
+You may be referred to the Faculty Student Adviser who is located in J011 for further information.
 Your new program will have to be approved by the Head of School's delegate before you can change it.

 Note: International students who want to change their study program should talk to HLS admin staff or Ginni Woof as a reduction in the number of units taken may affect your completion date and have implications for your visa.

 First of all, see the tutor of the unit.
 It may be a case of just sitting down with them and talking through some of your concerns.